patrick-lin-git/caravel-soc_fpga/README.md

 * [GTKWave v3.3.103](https://gtkwave.sourceforge.net/)

 ## Setup
-Prepare above toolchain environment and git clone the repository to local, then run chmod +x ./run_xsim ./run_clean in all testbench directories.
+Prepare above toolchain environment and git clone the repository to local then run chmod +x ./run_xsim ./run_clean in all testbench directories.

 ## Revision from Caravel SoC to Caravel SoC FPGA